Time-Coder/PySimpleTest/README.md

 This section will introduce all functions provided by `PySimpleTest`

 ### 3.1  Assertion System
+For all assertion functions, will return `True` when Pass, return `False` when Fail.
+These function are listed below:

 * `should_be_true(expression)`:
 If `expression` is True, it will print "<font color="green">Pass: (&lt;expression&gt;) is True</font>" and log in three output files.
 Else "<font color="red">Fail: (&lt;expression&gt;) is False</font>" will be printed and logged.